 For 2021, with the availability of round robin software on the Backgammon Studio Heroes website, Monday competitions were revamped.

-There were now quarterly Grand Prix competitions -- Winter, Spring, Summer and Autumn -- typically comprising ten sessions each, and a year long unsponsored Nackgammon Grand Prix.
+There were now quarterly Grand Prix competitions -- Winter, Spring, Summer and Autumn -- typically comprising ten sessions each, and a year long Nackgammon Grand Prix.